yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/tablet-splitting.md

 {{</note >}}

-## Dynamic splitting
+## Automatic splitting

-Dynamic splitting is currently a [work-in-progress](https://github.com/yugabyte/yugabyte-db/issues/1004) feature and is not yet available.
-Design for this feature can be reviewed on [GitHub](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/docdb-automatic-tablet-splitting.md).
+{{< note title="Note" >}}

+This feature is currently in [BETA](../../../../faq/general/#what-is-the-definition-of-the-beta-feature-tag).

+{{< /note >}}

+Design for automatic splitting can be reviewed on [GitHub](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/docdb-automatic-tablet-splitting.md).
+While the broader feature is [work-in-progress](https://github.com/yugabyte/yugabyte-db/issues/1004), tablets can be automatically split for a few scenarions starting the v2.2 release.
+Detailed documentation is coming soon.